 Holy Week in the Archdiocese of Cincinnati

-On Tuesday, March 27, the Chrism Mass will take place at St. Peter in Chains Cathedral at 7 p.m., with Archbishop Dennis M. Schnurr as celebrant.
+On Tuesday, March 30 the Chrism Mass will take place at the Cathedral Basilica of St. Peter in Chains at 1:30 p.m., with Archbishop Dennis M. Schnurr as celebrant.
 At the Chrism Mass, the archbishop is joined by the priests of the diocese.
 This Mass manifests the unity of the priests with their bishop.
 During the Mass, the archbishop blesses three oils — the oil of catechumens, the oil of the infirm, and holy chrism— which will be used in the administration of the sacraments throughout the archdiocese for the year.

 The summit of the liturgical year is the Easter Triduum — from the evening of Holy Thursday to the evening of Easter Sunday.
 Though chronologically three days, they are liturgically one day, unfolding for us the unity of Christ’s paschal mystery.
 The single celebration of the Triduum marks the end of the Lenten season, and leads to the Mass of the Resurrection of the Lord at the Easter Vigil.
-The Easter Triduum begins on Holy Thursday, March 29.
-The Liturgy of the Lord’s Supper will take place at 5 p.m. at St. Peter in Chains Cathedral.
-Bishop Joseph R. Binzer will be the celebrant.
+The Easter Triduum begins on Holy Thursday, April 1.
+The Liturgy of the Lord’s Supper will take place at 5 p.m. at The Cathedral Basilica of St. Peter in Chain.
 Masses will take place throughout the archdiocese, with adoration and a time for quiet prayer and reflection following the liturgy.
-At Holy Cross-Immaculata in Mt.
-Adams, adoration will take place until 11:59 p.m.
-At midnight, the Blessing of the Steps will take place.

 Easter Vigil consists of the Service of Light, the Liturgy of the Word, Christian Initiation and the Renewal of Baptismal Vows.
 Because the new liturgical day begins at sunset, the vigil begins between sunset on Holy Saturday and sunrise on Easter Sunday outside the church, where an Easter fire is kindled and the paschal candle is blessed and then lit.
 This paschal candle will be used throughout the season of Easter, remaining in the sanctuary of the church or near the lectern, and throughout the coming year at baptisms and funerals, reminding all that Christ is “light and life.”
-At St. Peter in Chains Cathedral Easter Vigil begins at 8:45 p.m. with Archbishop Schnurr as celebrant.
+At the Cathedral Basilica of St. Peter in Chains, thel Easter Vigil begins at 8:45 p.m. with Archbishop Schnurr as celebrant.

-Easter Sunday, April 1: The schedule at St. Peter in Chains Cathedral is Mass at 8:30 a.m., and choir Mass at 11 a.m., with Bishop Binzer as celebrant.
-At Our Lady of the Immaculate Conception Parish in Dayton, the annual Rock with the Risen Christ Mass takes place at 6 p.m.
+Easter Sunday, April 4: The schedule at the Cathedral Basilica of St. Peter in Chains is Mass at 9:00 a.m., and choir Mass at 11 a.m.
+At Our Lady of the Immaculate Conception Parish in Dayton, the annual Rock with the Risen Christ Mass takes place at 6 p.m. with Father Satish Joseph.